Choosing the Perfect Background ~

 One of the things that I love so much about the metal, wood, canvas and other wraps is that you are not separated from the artwork with glass.
 There's no distortion or reflection with many of the surfaces - unless you choose to have it glossy and reflective (like acrylic).
 But that even has its charm because you see the artwork through the sides!

 Some of the many different framing options are below, and there are even more!
 You may surprise yourself and find something that you will really treasure!
 AND if you have a smaller piece you can also get a tabletop version with a built in stand!
 Now curved metal that stand on their own are available as well.
 Perfect for your fireplace mantle or desktop.

-S T R E T C H out of your comfort zone and you may surprise yourself with something you love!
+S T R E T C H out of your comfort zone and you will surprise yourself with something you love!